Cloudoki/Hackathon-mini-site/README.md

 ### Prerequisites
-To install the required components for managing your WordPress site, we'll need following tools in our toolbelt: Composer, HomeBre.
+To install the required components for managing your WordPress site, we'll need following tools in our toolbelt: Composer, HomeBrew.

 [More info](http://blog.cloudoki.com/set-up-your-local-battleground/)